statamic/docs/content/collections/extending-docs/data.md

 If you want to get the [Value instances](/extending/augmentation#value) for the fields, you may use the following methods.

 :::tip
 Most of the time, you probably **don't** need to reach for these.
-Using property access will get the the underlying augmented value.
+Using property access will get the underlying augmented value.

 ```php
 $entry->title; // "Post title"